The-Animonculory/DogeCraft/GUIDE.md

 * [Colorful Armor](https://www.curseforge.com/minecraft/mc-mods/colorful-armor) - This mod makes chain, iron, gold, and diamond armor able to be dyed.
 * [Cosmetic Armor](https://www.curseforge.com/minecraft/mc-mods/cosmetic-armor-fabric) - With this Fabric mod, you gain 4 extra slots for armor.
 The armor put in there will display on your character, but won't provide any defense values or other functionality.
 * [Gate of Babylon](https://www.curseforge.com/minecraft/mc-mods/gate-of-babylon) - Gate of Babylon is a mod for Fabric that adds in a bunch of new weapon/tool/armor options.
 From Boomerangs to Yo-yos, and Spears to Broadswords: we have you covered for all your adventuring needs.
+* [Iron Jetpacks](https://www.curseforge.com/minecraft/mc-mods/iron-jetpacks-fabric) - Iron Jetpacks is a fully customizable Energy powered jetpacks mod.
+All jetpacks this mod adds by default are completely configurable via JSON files.
+* [MC Dungeons Armors](https://www.curseforge.com/minecraft/mc-mods/mcda) - Have you ever wanted to have the armors from Minecraft Dungeons in your Minecraft world?
+Well, now that's possible!
+MC Dungeons Armors [MCDA] aims to (eventually) bring all of these armors, and more, from Minecraft Dungeons to Minecraft.
+* [MC Dungeons Weapons](https://www.curseforge.com/minecraft/mc-mods/mcdw) - Have you ever wanted to have the weapons from Minecraft Dungeons in your Minecraft world?
+Well, now that's possible!
+MC Dungeons Weapons (MCDW) aims to (eventually) bring all of these weapons, and more, from Minecraft Dungeons to Minecraft.

 ## Utilities
 * [Campanion](https://www.curseforge.com/minecraft/mc-mods/campanion) -  Campainion is a camping companion that adds items and utilities to improve your life away from home.